Development and validation of a numerical wave tank based on the Harmonic Polynomial Cell and Immersed Boundary methods to model nonlinear wave-structure interaction: Introduction and scope of the study

 A different potential model that solves for the volume field was recently proposed by \citet{HPC:shao2012towards,HPC:shao2014fully,HPC:shao2014harmonic} and tested against several methods including the BEM, FDM and FEM.
 This innovative technique, called the "harmonic polynomial cell" (HPC) method, was proven to be promising both in 2D and 3D \citep{HPC:shao2014fully,HPC:hanssen2015harmonic,HPC:hanssen2017free}.
 Although relatively new, this method was used to study a relatively important range of flows and phenomena: from a closed flexible fish cage \citep{strand2019linear} to hydrodynamics lifting problems \citep{liang2015application}.
 It was also extended to solve the Poisson equation by \citet{HPC:bardazzi2015generalized}.
 The numerical aspects of the method were studied in details by \citet{HPC:ma2017local} and applied as a 2D NWT by \citet{hpc:zhu2017improved}.

-The treatment of the free surface condition and body boundary condition can be done in several ways.
+The treatment of the free surface conditions and body boundary condition can be done in several ways.
 A classical and straightforward approach is to use a grid that conforms the boundary shape.
-With this method, the boundary nodes values are explicitly enforced in the linear system.
+With this method, the boundary node values are explicitly enforced in the linear system.
 The drawback of this method is that the grid needs to be deformed at each time step so as to match the free surface.
 A lot of solutions have been successfully applied to tackle this issue.
 For instance, \citet{ma_quasi_2006} used a Quasi Arbitrary Lagrangian-Eulerian (ALE) method combined with the FEM spatial discretization to prevent the mesh to have to be regenerated at each time step. \citet{yan_numerical_2007} extended the mesh conformation technique to include a freely floating body.
-With this same FEM discretization \citet{wu_simulation_2013} used in addition an hybrid Cartesian immersed boundary method for the body boundary condition.
+With this same FEM discretization, \citet{wu_simulation_2013} used in addition an hybrid Cartesian immersed boundary method for the body boundary condition.

 In this work, a NWT based on the HPC method is developed, its convergence assessed, and tested against both numerical and experimental data.
-Relaxations zones are used to generate and absorb the waves in a similar manner as in the OpenFOAM\textregistered \ toolbox waveFoam \citep{jacobsenFuhrmanFredsoe2012}: the values and positions of the free surface nodes are imposed from a stream-function theory over a given distance.
+Relaxation zones are used to generate and absorb waves in a similar manner as in the OpenFOAM\textregistered \ toolbox waveFoam \citep{jacobsenFuhrmanFredsoe2012}: the values and positions of the free surface nodes are imposed from a stream-function theory over a given distance.
 The free surface is tracked in a semi-Lagrangian way following \citet{HPC:hanssen2017free} whereas for the solid bodies, an additional grid fitted to the boundary is defined using the advances presented in \citet{HPC:ma2017local}.
 In order for the body to pierce the free surface, an additional free surface marker list is defined in the body fitted grid.
-"External" and "internal" curves also overlap each other and communicate through relaxation zones.
-In order to tackle the singular nodes, a null flow flux method is imposed on the sharp corners which lay on a Neumann body boundary condition.
+"External" and "internal" curves -- \ie free surface boundaries evolving in the background and body fitted grids respectively -- also overlap each other and communicate through relaxation zones.
+In order to tackle the singular nodes, a null flow flux method is imposed on the sharp corners which lay on a Neumann body boundary condition in a similar manner as in \citet{hpc:zhu2017improved}, but applied at external body corners (described in \cref{ssec:singularNodes}).